alistaircol/ac-website/content/articles/stage-sites-google-chrome-extension.md

 I find it really handy to have this accessible at a seconds notice, just next to the URL bar.
 Instead, previously this would be a pinned tab and it didn't include any links.

 I haven't deployed to the Chrome store (it's $5 and I'm cheap..) but here are some straightforward instructions to install and develop.
 Maybe I'll get around to this at some point.

+## Nuxt/Vue in extension

+This would be ideal, better than jquery for me, but can't included that in extension (with nuxt) because of unsafe inline or something.

 Local: